djalbat/fragmented/README.md

 Also note that the `fragment` variable is an instance of the `String` object, rather than a string primitive, in order that properties on it can be defined.
 So use `==` rather than `===` if equating it to a string primitive.
 Finally, note that if you use a `switch` statement, which uses strict equality, you will need to explicitly coerce the `fragment` variable to a string primitive before passing it in.

 Finally, if you do not like a 'global' `fragment` variable floating around, you can of course refer to it as `window.fragment`.

+## Example

+Launch the `example.html` file in the project's root directory.

 ## Compiling from source